cnio-bu/protter/README.md

 Allows for the easy addition of datasets and search engines.

-Note the the `msconvert` rule for converting raw files to mzML format currently requires access to a computer with Docker and rsync installed.

 ## Data sources

 Input mass spectrometry data may be obtained from files stored locally,